ErpNetDocs/info/information/index.md

 In this section you can find fundamental information about @@name.

+You can try our business management platform as well, without any prior registration necessary.

-Read more to explore the core functions of our products and solutions, including:
+Read on to explore the core functions of our products and solutions, including:

 * their operation and functioning
 * the way they are licensed